OpenRailAssociation/osrd/front/tests/README.md

 ./osrd-compose default up -d --build
 ```

-> [!NOTE]
-> The front is significantly slower using `dev-front` mode, and it can lead to timeout during e2e-tests.
+ℹ️ The front is significantly slower using `dev-front` mode, and it can lead to timeout during e2e-tests.

 ## Install specific e2e-tests dependencies